Hippocampome-Org/hco_dev_docs/docs/pattern_comp_sep/simulation_run.md

 Simulation Running
 ==================

 This documentation covers methods to use when running the pattern formation and retrieval simulation.
-The source code for the projects is in the process of being stored on Github.
-Anyone who needs the code before it is uploaded should contact Jeffrey Kopsick [link](https://www.linkedin.com/in/jeffrey-kopsick-phd-315795b3/) or Nate Sutton [link](https://www.linkedin.com/in/nate-sutton-0a814a45/) to request the code.
+The source code for the projects available [here](https://github.com/jkopsick/simulate_formation_and_retrieval).
+Anyone who has feedback on it should contact Dr. Jeffrey Kopsick [link](https://www.linkedin.com/in/jeffrey-kopsick-phd-315795b3/), Dr. Nate Sutton [link](https://www.linkedin.com/in/nate-sutton-0a814a45/), or coauthors on the (Kopsick et al., 2024) article.
+Github's Issues page can be use in the case that any possible issues arise.

 ## Projects